-- ► The deformation space $D(\hat{P})$ of projective structures on an orbifold \hat{P} is the space of all projective structures on \hat{P} quotient by isotopy group actions of \hat{P} . - A point p of $D(\hat{P})$ always determines a fundamental polyhedron P up to projective automorphisms. - We wish to understand the space where the fundamental polyhedron is always projectively equivalent to P. - We call this the restricted deformation space of \hat{P} and denote it by $D_P(\hat{P})$.
+- The deformation space D(P) of projective structures on an orbifold P is the space of all projective structures on P quotient by isotopy group actions of P. - A point p of D(P) always determines a fundamental polyhedron P up to projective automorphisms. - We wish to understand the space where the fundamental polyhedron is always projectively equivalent to P.

+This is the restricted deformation space of \hat{P} and we denote it by $D_P(\hat{P})$.